-Peres points out that first-line medications for PD, such as carbidopa-levodopa, increase dopaminergic neurotransmission, which improves the motor symptoms but can lead to significant adverse effects such as psychotic symptoms or involuntary movements.
+Peres points out that first-line medications for PD, such as carbidopa-levodopa, improve the motor symptoms, but can lead to significant adverse effects such as psychotic symptoms or involuntary movements.

-CBD, on the other hand only causes mild side effects, such as fatigue or a dry mouth, in some individuals.
-CBD could also help to prevent or slow the progression of PD.
-Although there is currently a lack of clinical evidence in human studies, Peres believes that earlier diagnosis of Parkinson’s disease will enable the neuroprotective properties of CBD to work better.
+CBD, on the other hand only causes mild side effects, such as fatigue or a dry mouth in some individuals.
+Although there is currently a lack of clinical evidence in human studies, Peres believes that earlier diagnoses of Parkinson's disease will enable the neuroprotective properties of CBD to work better.